Select Page

 Prescription Drug Disposal

-Unhealthy use of drug abuse often starts at home, with the the use of unused medications.
-Unwanted prescription drugs can be safely disposed.
+Drug use often starts at home, with the use of unused medications.
+Unwanted prescription drugs can be safely disposed of through access to Deterra Medication Disposal Pouches.

-Syringe Access Exchange Programs (SAEP) are a tool to reduce the threat of infectious disease spread through infected equipment, as well as a way to connect people who inject drugs to treatment resources and other health services.
+Syringe Access Exchange Programs (SAEP) are a tool to reduce the threat of infectious disease spread through used syringes, as well as a way to connect people who use drugs to treatment resources and other health services.

 Three SAEP sites are available each week.